ShadAdman/EdgeRt/README.md

 `kflite` runs ml models such as TensorFlow, PyTorch, and JAX models on mobile device (support for all edge devices is the goal) with help of Kotlin Multiplatform.
-It abstracts platform differences, and manages model loading, tensor creation, and inference through a unified API without any performance change & compliantly native.
+It abstracts platform differences, and manages model loading, tensor creation, and inference through a unified API without any performance change & completely native.

 Key features: